You’re not alone if you’re a Nevada resident seeking debt relief.

 Peters and Associates

 Peters and Associates, also known as Panda Law Firm, provides debt settlement services, bankruptcy support, and real estate services (ex. foreclosure support).
-It offers a free evaluation to determine your credit and debt situation, as well as to help find the best solution for you.
+It offers a free evaluation to determine your credit and debt situation and help find the best solution for you.
 Along with debt relief, it also assists with long-term credit repair.

 - 6173 S Rainbow Blvd.
 Las Vegas, NV 89118